-Anderson Park is a sports ground and its open expanse of playing field contrasts with the detailed, planted character of the Garden.
-Its landscape character derives principally from the pohutukawa around the north-west and north-east boundaries, eucalyptus around the north boundary and the plantings on the Wesley Road slope to the southeast.
-On its eastern side, redevelopment of the roadway with a pedestrian route combined with structural planting has created a green link between the Garden and Bolton Street Cemetery.
+Anderson Park is a sports ground and its open expanse of playing field contrasts with the detailed, planted character of the Botanic Garden.
+Its landscape character derives principally from the pohutukawa around the north-west and north-east boundaries, eucalyptus around the north boundary and the plantings on the Wesley Road slope to the south-east.
+On its eastern side, redevelopment of the roadway with a pedestrian route combined with structural planting has created a green link between the Botanic Garden and Bolton Street Memorial Park.

-4.3.1.1 Policies: historic and cultural features
+4.3.1 Policies - Historic and Cultural Features

-a) All historic and cultural features will be protected and maintained to a high standard.
-Advice from suitably qualified historians, artisans, and Heritage New Zealand will be sought on issues relating to the conservation of specific features.
+- All historic and cultural features shall be protected and maintained to a high standard.
+Advice from suitably qualified historians, artisans, and the New Zealand Historic Places Trust shall be sought on issues relating to the conservation of specific features. - Donated or commissioned artworks shall be sought for predetermined sites, according to specified requirements, in preference to accepting ad hoc donations.

-- b) Donated or commissioned artworks will be sought for predetermined sites, according to specified requirements, in preference to accepting ad hoc donations. - c) Donated artwork or proposed cultural projects will be approved through the process outlined in the Public Art Policy 201216 in consultation with the Botanic Gardens Manager taking into account: - i. whether a suitable site can be found where the proposed feature would be appropriate to the immediate context and setting; and - ii. whether the proposed feature contributes to the overall character and cultural associations in the Garden.
+- Donated artwork or proposed cultural projects shall be approved through the process outlined in the Public Art Policy 2012 in consultation with the Botanic Gardens Manager taking into account: - whether a suitable site can be found where the proposed feature would be appropriate to the immediate context and setting; and - whether the proposed feature contributes to the overall character and cultural associations in the Garden

-The Wellington Botanic Garden is listed as a Heritage Area in the District Plan and three features are listed specifically as Heritage Buildings or Objects.
+Wellington Botanic Garden is listed as a Heritage Area in the District Plan and three features are listed specifically as Heritage Buildings or Objects.
 These are:

-- the gazebo in the main garden, 1914 - the wrought iron main entrance gate and fence at Glenmore Street - the overseer's house, 1876 -also classified as category 2 historic place on the New Zealand Heritage List/Rārangi Kōrero under the Heritage New Zealand Pouhere Taonga Act (2014).
+- the gazebo in the main garden, 1914; - the wrought iron main entrance gate and fence at Glenmore Street; - the overseer's house, 1876, (also classified as category "II" by the New Zealand Historic Places Trust).

-The Garden is also on the New Zealand Heritage List / Rārangi Kōrero as an historic area.
+The Garden is also registered by the New Zealand Historic Places Trust as an Historic Area.

-In order to manage the Wellington Botanic Garden as a Heritage Area, it is necessary to define the features that give it this status so that they can be appropriately maintained and the effects of new developments assessed.
+In order to manage the Garden as a Heritage Area, it is necessary to define the features that give it this status so that they can be appropriately maintained and the effects of new developments assessed.
 These features may include items that, individually, do not warrant heritage listing but which, in combination, tell the story of the Garden's development.
 They may include specific features such as the Joy Fountain, stables and historic potting sheds, typical detailing such as stone walls, or trees and plantings of particular eras.